ayaanpathan/trade_stream/README.md

 4. Set up your API key:
    - Create a file named `.env` in the root directory
+   - Go to https://finnhub.io/ and register to get the free API key
    - Add your Finnhub API key:
      ```
      API_KEY=your_finnhub_api_key_here